-- 1. Students should understand that entrance is by way of an Admissions Committee.
+- Complete a Welding and Cutting program application.
+Students should understand that entrance is by way of an Admissions Committee.
 The committee has the responsibility of screening qualified program applicants who have submitted necessary records and credentials prior to the semester of entrance, including but not limited to, a current negative 5-panel drug screen. - 2.
 Students must provide their own tools.
-Please see adviser for current tool list.
+Please see adviser for the current tool list.